aws/c3r/README.md

 $ java -jar c3r-cli.jar schema --interactive INPUT
 ```

-See the "Generate an encryption schema for a tabular ﬁle" section of the AWS Clean Rooms documentation for more information.
+See the "Generate an encryption schema for a tabular file" section of the AWS Clean Rooms documentation for more information.

 ### C3R `encrypt` mode: encrypting data for a collaboration